-Sheena Rose is a visual artist who works in Barbados.
+Sheena Rose ( b.1985) is a visual artist who works in Barbados.
 Sheena is a Fulbright Scholar and holds an MFA in Studio Art from the University of North Carolina at Greensboro.
 Sheena has a multi-disciplinary practice such as paintings, drawings, performance art, new media, public art, and mixed media, Sheena has exhibited internationally.

 Sheena has been a participant in Biennials, Museums, Galleries, Art Fairs, Festivals, Auctions, international artist’s residencies, and Art Collections.